tenebris-tech/log2sqs/README.md

 # log2sqs

-This application reads Graylog GELF-format messages from a text file and forwards them to an AWS SQS queue.
+This application reads Graylog GELF format messages from a text file and forwards them to an AWS SQS queue.

 It will optionally add AWS EC2 instance metadata (instance ID, hostname, and tags) to each log message.